 I remember his sister Maxine's time in AMI Maria Montessori Children's House in London and when she had a similar fascination with numbers around the same age her teachers gave her access to all their maths materials, and she did almost only maths related activities for a whole trimester.
 The next trimester she was almost exclusively practising reading and writing, and hardly touched maths, as her interests had changed.
 That's one of the beautiful things about the Montessori method - the children get to work on what interests them.
 Because they want to work with it, there's never a need to teach in the classic sense of the word, or force them to do anything, you just need to show them the maths materials and they'll happily work with them for hours without getting bored.
 When I say work, that's what they call it in children's house.
 But the children are having fun while learning and don't really know the difference between work and play - which is how it should be!

-to enter the classroom.
-Note the white circle on the floor.
+The Christmas play, one of the few opportunities parent get to enter the classroom.
+Note the white circle on the floor. |

 Now both of them attend OB Montessori in Angeles City, Philippines.
 It's the oldest Montessori school in the Philippines.
 We'd prefer AMI, but there's only one AMI in the Philippines and it's in Manila, and that's a bit too long commute (probably 3 hours each way), and we don't want to live there.
 OB Montessori has, like most Montessori schools apart from AMI, adapted the Montessori method in various ways.